-At this point, the case began to take on greater interest.
-Sokolov gave Kiefer an OWVL system; and he engaged him operationally with two Erfurt-based agents previously known to Kiefer who were to help him recruit a source at the Sembach airfield.
+At this point, the case suddenly began to move.
+Sokolov took two important steps; he gave Kiefer an OWVL system; and he introduced him to two Erfurt-based agents who ostensibly were to help him recruit a source at the Sembach airfield.
 These agents, a married couple named Lore and Waldemar Poehlmann, acted as principal agents and safehouse keepers for Sokolov.
 Frau Poehlmann was already a long-time Soviet and MfS agent; her husband had for some time been listed in CIC files as an RU Transborder Intelligence agent.
 From Sokolov's action, it appeared that he did not consider Kiefer to be under Western control.

-There maybe special significance to Kiefer's being given OWVL just after the BfV took over the case from CIC.
-We now realize (although we did not at the time) that it is normal for the Soviets to supply agents whom they know or strongly suspect have been doubled by the opposition with more elaborate communications systems.
-If we presume that this development in the Sokolov case is related to the fact that the KGB had discovered by this time that Kiefer s }
+There is special significance to Kiefer's being given OWVL just after the BfV took over the case from CIC.
+We now realize (although we did not at the time) that it is characteristic of the Soviets, in running diversionary operations, to supply agents whom they know . or strongly suspect have been doubled by the opposition with sophisticated communications systems.
+At least as early as 1958, the RU was deliberately continuing to run such cases with increasingly elaborate communications.
+This is confirmed by information from our penetration of the GRU, Lt.
+Col. Popov.
+In July of that year, Popov was discussing with an RU colleague several Transborder cases aimed at Holland.
+The Soviet remarked to Popov that his "entire Dutch residency had been compromised."
+Significantly, it was after this conversation that the RU trained one of these agents (Dutch Cryptonym PARKER)